-All prerequisite courses and an undergraduate degree must be completed before the student enrolls in the program.
-Students may apply with two remaining prerequisites in progress.
+All prerequisite courses and an undergraduate degree must be completed by June 1 of the year of admission.

-Do you accept AP courses for prerequisite coursework?
+Do you accept AP or IB courses for prerequisite coursework?

-Yes, applicants may submit AP courses to meet two prerequisite requirements if the score is 4 or above.
-An unofficial AP report must be uploaded to the application.
+Yes, applicants may meet two prerequisite requirements with AP scores of 4 or above or IB scores of 6 or above.
+An unofficial score report must be uploaded to the application.

 May I apply while still taking prerequisite classes?